15 Common Mistakes People Make When Painting a Room

 Painting in Bad Lighting

 Your paint job can be made or broken by lighting.
-Painting in a darkly lit room causes you to not see areas or apply the paint in an uneven manner.
-Before you even start painting, always make sure the room has proper lighting, natural light is best but if not, bring in some extra lamps or work lights so you can see what you’re doing.
+Painting in a darkly lit room can cause you to miss areas or apply the paint unevenly.
+Before you even start painting, always make sure the room has proper lighting.
+Natural light is best, but if not, bring in some extra lamps or work lights so you can see what you’re doing.

 No Ventilation

 According to LEV Engineering, paint fumes can be dangerous, and if you’re in a small, enclosed room, it can be even more so.
-If you forget to ventilate the space properly, it can be less than pleasant.
+If you forget to properly ventilate the space, it can be less than pleasant.
 If you paint, always keep windows or doors open, or use fans to keep the air moving.
 Your lungs will give you thanks for it!

 Using Cheap Tools

 You may not realize how much quality tools matter.
-Cheap brushes or rollers can put bristles or fibers into your paint, and it will not be smooth.
-Investing in good quality brushes and rollers will give you smoother, more consistent results, but it’s tempting to go for the budget option.
+Cheap brushes or rollers can push bristles or fibers into your paint, making it uneven.
+Investing in good-quality brushes and rollers will give you smoother, more consistent results, but it’s tempting to go for the budget option.

 Forgetting a Second Coat